awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-healthlake-fhirdatastore-kmsencryptionconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `KmsKeyId`  <a name="cfn-healthlake-fhirdatastore-kmsencryptionconfig-kmskeyid"></a>
- The KMS encryption key id/alias used to encrypt the Data Store contents at rest\.
+ The KMS encryption key id/alias used to encrypt the data store contents at rest\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`